 Nutrition Information & Health Benefits of Olive Oil

-With the keto diet requiring high fat, there are times the dieter may turn to unhealthy saturated fats such as cheese, butter, or highly processed meats and this is a separate issue other than asking if, or is olive oil keto.
-While these do technically fit into the keto diet fat requirements consuming saturated fats in excess could lead to health problems including heart disease risk, high cholesterol, and weight gain.4
+The keto diet demands high-fat foods, leading some dieters to choose unhealthy saturated fats like cheese, butter, or heavily processed meats, which is a concern distinct from whether olive oil fits into a keto diet.
+While these do technically fit into the keto diet fat requirements consuming saturated fats in excess could lead to health problems including heart disease risk, high cholesterol, and weight gain.6

-Furthermore, while additional studies are required, research has shown the beneficial effects of consuming olive oil on women’s health including breast cancer, ovarian cancer, type 2 diabetes, postmenopausal osteoporosis, and other disorders.7
+Furthermore, while additional studies are required, research has shown the beneficial effects of consuming olive oil on women’s health including breast cancer, ovarian cancer, type 2 diabetes, postmenopausal osteoporosis, and other disorders.9

 Olive oil is cholesterol, gluten, sodium, and sugar-free.
 A tablespoon of olive oil contains: